scylladb/sphinx-scylladb-theme/docs/source/github-pages.rst

 Available workflows
 -------------------

-The toolchain provides the following GitHub Actions under the directory ``.github/workflows``:
+The toolchain provides the following workflows under the directory ``.github/workflows``:

 .. list-table::
     :widths: 30 70